Vietnam in the blink of an eye – a 10-day itinerary

 Khai Dinh built his mausoleum with the combination of modern Western architecture style with traditional Eastern architecture.
 This is also the only mausoleum that mixes East and West style.
 Located quite high, so visitors must pass 127 steps to visit this tomb.

 The Imperial Citadel is hugged by the Huong River, it holds the history of a long time ago and the Vietnamese magnificent architecture and decoration.
 This was the place Vietnamese royalties once lived.
-You will see a lot of restored palaces, houses, relics and artefacts in here.
+You will see a lot of restored palaces, houses, relics and artifacts in here.

 The next attraction is Royal Mausoleums.
-There are tombs of Khai Din, Minh Mang and Tu Duc.
+There are tombs of Khai Din, Minh Mang, and Tu Duc.
 Each is a palace with sophisticated sculptures and enormous buildings.
 You will be travel back in time when visiting these places.
 If you are wondering about the lavish lifestyle of the King and Queen of An Nam, please take a look.

 The next city is Da Nang.
 You can get to Da Nang from Hue just by cars, buses or trains, it only takes around 2 hours up to 3 hours at most.
 Danang is a poetic seaside city, filled with stunning natural and man-made sightseeings.
 The people of Danang are famous for their friendliness and hospitality.